Bischoff’s Pet Preservation FAQs

 How do I get my pet to you?

-We offer free pick up either from the vet’s office or your home.
-Free pick up within 30 miles from our location in Burbank.
+We offer free pick up either from the vet’s office or your home (frozen only).
+Free pick up within 30 miles from our location in North Hollywood CA.

 What is freeze drying?